spranesh/Redhawk/README.rst

 1. Allow users to effectively find and thereby navigate code in an editor-independent manner.

-2. Become fast enough to work on large code bases.
-Note that Redhawk already works on Django, i.e., can be used to query code in Django.
-Using Redhawk without a database, gives us a stream of steady but slow results.
-On the other hand, if Redhawk is used with its custom pickle-database, it takes a very long time to start, but throws up results very quickly.
-(The database file is ~62MB in size).
-Techniques like splitting up the database into smaller ones, are being looked at.

-3. Sparkling documentation for API usage, and a long list of examples, with examples scripts using the Selector API.
+2. Better documentation for API usage, and a long list of examples, with examples scripts using the Selector API.

-4. Allow cross-language analysis in the future, thereby benefitting projects in multiple languages.
+3. Allow cross-language analysis in the future, thereby benefitting projects in multiple languages.

-5. Expose the LAST in a simple manner via the Redhawk API for other tools.
+4. Expose the LAST in a simple manner via the Redhawk API for other tools.
 These tools could involve indenting code, suggesting completions, or static analysis.

-6. Eventually allow editing of the LAST, and thereby powerful refactoring.
+5. Eventually allow editing of the LAST, and thereby powerful refactoring.